Dortmund to sustain ‘feel-good’ factor against Inter | Malay Mail

 The German media piled into Favre after forward Lautaro Martinez give Inter a first-half lead, then had a late penalty saved, before winger Antonio Candreva raced clear to seal Dortmund’s defeat at the San Siro.

-Dortmund were short of ideas against a water-tight defence and only Roman Burki’s fine save from Martinez’s penalty attempt prevented a rout.
+Favre’s team were short of ideas against a water-tight defence and only Roman Burki’s fine save from Martinez’s penalty prevented a rout in Milan.

+Dortmund have since improved but are under pressure to beat Inter at home in order to stay on course for the knock-out phase.

 A goalless draw at Schalke last weekend was backed-up by dumping Bundesliga leaders Borussia Moenchengladbach out of the German Cup in midweek before trouncing Wolfsburg 3-0 on Saturday in the league.

+“We have already beaten quite a few other teams here,” said winger Julian Brandt in Monday’s press conference, hoping Signal Iduna Park will be a factor against Inter.

-With one eye on Inter, Favre said it was “nice to see” his side has broken their habit of conceding late goals amidst nervous defending.
+With one eye on the Italians, Favre said it was “nice to see” his side has broken their habit of conceding late goals amid nervous defending.

-“In the end, there was almost an element of joy back in our game again,” enthused sports director Michael Zorc.

-Now Favre needs a win over Antonio Conte’s Inter to get Dortmund’s Group F campaign back on track and maintain confidence with a crunch Bundesliga tie at Bayern Munich looming on Saturday.
+Joy element -However, “we need a win,” insisted sports director Michael Zorc, who hoped beating Wolfsburg “will give us the necessary self-confidence”, especially with a crunch Bundesliga tie at Bayern Munich looming on Saturday.

-Both Inter and Dortmund come into tomorrow’s tie level on four points from three games, each with a win, a defeat and draw.
+Both Inter and Dortmund come into Tuesday’s tie on four points from three games, each with a win, a defeat and draw.

 Dortmund must repeat the rock-solid defending in their goalless draw at home to Barcelona in September to contain Inter’s attack and Saturday’s win over Wolfsburg suggests confidence is high.